ByteXenon/undetected_geckodriver/README.md

 ## Overview

-Undetected GeckoDriver is a wrapper around Selenium's `webdriver.Firefox` that patches the driver to bypass detection mechanisms used by various web services.
-This package is designed to be a drop-in replacement for Selenium's `webdriver.Firefox` and can be used in the same way.
+Undetected GeckoDriver is a wrapper around Selenium's `webdriver.Firefox` class.
+It patches the Firefox binary to bypass detection mechanisms used by services like Cloudflare, Distil Networks, Imperva, and more.
+This package is intended for use with Selenium to automate web browsing tasks without being detected as a bot.
+It serves as a drop-in replacement for Selenium's `webdriver.Firefox` and can be used in the same way.

 ## Installation